kehillah-engineering-2019/semester-project-Adameylon/README.md

 ![alt text](WIN_20181025_10_03_04_Pro.jpg)

-Alll the .svg files contain the needed information such as: size, porportions, measurments, etc..... for my sterling engine.
+All the .svg files, in my project hub, contain the needed information such as: size, porportions, measurments, etc..... for my sterling engine.
 All these files were created and modified on inkscape and printed on a trotec lasercutter.
 The material of all the following parts is acrylic.